piukhq/midas/README.md

 pytest --verbose --cov app --cov-report term-missing app/tests/unit

-## Migrations

-Migrations should be manually squashed before each deployment for efficiency's sake.
-As a rule of thumb, each merge request should only include a single migration containing all the required changes for that feature.
-In some cases this will not be possible.

 ## Deployment

 There is a Dockerfile provided in the project root.
 Build an image from this to get a deployment-ready version of the project.